jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.3.88 (2023/03/28) =
+* Update: Moving towards a better UI for embeddings.
+* 🌴 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 💞 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thanks so much for your support!

-= 1.3.87 (2023/03/28) =
+= 1.3.87 (2023/03/29) =
 * Update: Content Settings for Embeddings can be saved.
-Enhanced UI.
 * Add: Support for OpenAI on Microsoft Azure (it's faster than Open AI servers).
 * Fix: Issue with Sync All for embeddings.
 * Update: Better layouts and colors when code is embedded in the chat.
 * Update: Updated dashboard, and lighter bundles.
-* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
-* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.3.83 (2023/03/27) =
 * Add: New filters to handle the content of the posts.
 * Update: Enhanced the discussions management.
 * Update: Enhanced the embeddings management.
 * Update: Translations.
-* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
-* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.3.80 (2023/03/26) =
 * Update: Embeddings are more dynamic, handle better hashes, better bulk actions, more placeholders.